tesch1/eigen-matio/README.md

 # eigen-matio
-eigen header-only file for reading and writing matlab data files, using the 'matio' library as a backend.
+[Eigen](http://http://eigen.tuxfamily.org) header-only library for reading and writing Eigen matrices to/from matlab data files, using the 'matio' library as a backend.

 # Usage
 there are two interfaces: